rrDumpTruck/Obsidian.Vault/TO DO.md

 7. decide on a tone
 8. create new player guide
 9. make a world anvil page for the campaign
-10. come up with a schedule
-11. how does the day night cycle work in the Veins?
+10. how does the day night cycle work in the Veins?
-12. come up with multiple starting scenarios and let players decide, minor plot leading them to the Convergence comes using this platform.
+11. come up with multiple starting scenarios and let players decide, minor plot leading them to the Convergence comes using this platform.
-13. world map eventually (for now its simplistic enough, travel map greatly needed when the players leave opportunity/)
+12. world map eventually (for now its simplistic enough, travel map greatly needed when the players leave opportunity/)
-14.
+13.